 It’s the vacant look in the eyes of the convalescing ‘patients’ and their anodyne tones which tell you this plucky young man is not going to leave once he enters.
 Even though those Colgate-smiles that greet him seem harmless and disarming, the woman walking barefoot along the gothic rooftops as if attempting suicide and the crazed deer that throws itself across his windscreen suggest otherwise.
 He should have seen the signs much earlier, especially when from a distance the place looks like Frankenstein’s castle set in the Swiss Alps.
 Not the most inviting of convalescent retreats despite the wellness sign.

 The similarly pale and sickly Hannah (Mia Goth) is central to the plot in a labyrinthine way which harks back to the 19th century and the deranged baron who owned the castle as it was then and married his sister – who looks a lot like Hannah.
 Mia Goth’s resemblance to Sissy Spacek from the eponymous Carrie (1976) helps the horror elements but doesn’t do the same for the plot in a movie that starts out challenging every genre going but fails to deliver that crucial element that makes a B-movie a classic.

 There are many undeveloped areas – some significant some minor but all contributory.
-Those eels in tanks you are constantly shown indicate some great medical revelation or alternatively some gruesome medieval horror or torture.
-But no. Not much really.
+Perhps those eels in tanks you are constantly shown indicate some great medical revelation or alternatively some gruesome medieval horror or torture.
+But no, not much really.
 And can Lockhart really survive a tube being shoved down his throat (literally) and a container of eels emptied into his stomach?
 Don’t think so.
 But he does.

 This is where it loses it a little and rejoices in a B-movie fanfare (including the final torching of the castle) which is proud of its parody.
 Still worthy of a cinema visit and will be amongst the flicks that has you reaching for a DVD re-run till the end of the year at least.